vagonek/planet-muluna/README.md

 ## Special thanks to the following mods and creators:

+- SafTheLamb, for crushed alumina icon and for collaborating with me to ensure compatibility between Muluna and her mods.

-- Maraxsis, for code and certain fluids copied for cross-compatibility purposes.
+- Maraxsis by notnotmelon, for code and certain fluids copied for cross-compatibility purposes.

 - Hurricane, for their many freely available high-quality art assets.